C2DH/ranketwo/_units/manuscript.md

 components:
   small: animation + quiz
   medium: animation + 6 assignments,
-mediatype: manuscripts, digitized manuscripts
+mediatype: manuscripts, digitised manuscripts
 order: 5

 ---

-A lesson about how the dynamics of the World Wide Web have led to the prioritisation of the aesthetic value of a mediaeval manuscript when it comes to spreading knowledge and creating access, at the expense of its original, unillustrated, less attractive version.
+A lesson about how the dynamics of the World Wide Web have led to the prioritisation of the aesthetic value of a mediaeval manuscript - at the expense of its original, unillustrated, less attractive version.

 <!-- more -->